ip2location/ip2location-d/README.md

 The paid databases are available at https://www.ip2location.com under Premium subscription package.

-As an alternative, this module can also call the IP2Location Web Service.
+As an alternative, this library can also call the IP2Location Web Service.
 This requires an API key.
 If you don't have an existing API key, you can subscribe for one at the below:

 https://www.ip2location.com/web-service/ip2location